 These are my pictures from the Mercedes-AMG facility.
 This is where the AMG GT is made.

 In the real world, you don’t have infinite resources; you don’t have a perfect product; and you don’t sell to a growing market without competition.
-You’re also not omnipotent, so you cannot enforce what people think your brand represents.
-Under these assumptions, most companies need all the help they can get with branding. […]
+You’re also not omnipotent, so you cannot control what people think of your brand.
+Under these assumptions, most companies need all the help they can get. […]

 These are pictures from my trip to the Ludwigsburg Residential Palace in Germany.
 It is one of the finest examples of baroque architecture in Germany.

 In their book, Absolute Value: What Really Influences Customers In The Age of (Nearly) Perfect Information, Emanuel Rosen and Itamar Simonson explain a new approach to planting seeds to build awareness for a new product or service.
 Their idea is that the gradual adoption, trickle-down approach that started when Moses went to see God is [...]